The Hills District

 The Hills District is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The Hills District's dwelling structure, as per the latest Census, consisted of 89.0% houses and 10.9% other dwellings.
-In Brisbane metro, it was 92.2% houses and 7.9% other dwellings.
-Home ownership in The Hills District was 31.0%, with mortgaged dwellings at 49.8% and rented ones at 19.2%.
-The median monthly mortgage repayment was $2,000, below Brisbane metro's average of $2,080.
-The median weekly rent was $455, compared to Brisbane metro's $440.
-Nationally, The Hills District's mortgage repayments were higher at $1,863 and rents substantially above the national figure of $375.
+The Hills District's dwelling structures, as per the latest Census evaluation, consisted of 89.0% houses and 10.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 92.2% houses and 7.9% other dwellings.
+Home ownership in The Hills District was 31.0%, similar to Brisbane metro's level.
+Mortgaged dwellings were at 49.8% and rented ones at 19.2%.
+The median monthly mortgage repayment was $2,000, below the Brisbane metro average of $2,080.
+The median weekly rent figure was $455, compared to Brisbane's $440.
+Nationally, The Hills District's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing